 We are committed to providing patient-centric care, starting with conservative treatments and progressing to more advanced options only when necessary.

 If you are experiencing persistent TMJ symptoms or are not seeing the results you hoped for with initial treatments, we encourage you to reach out to us at Michigan Head & Neck Institute.
-Schedule a consultation online or call (586) 573-0438 to discuss your TMJ treatment options and take the next step towards relief and improved oral health.
+Call (586) 573-0438 to discuss your TMJ treatment options and take the next step towards relief and improved oral health.
 Our team is ready to assist you with expert care and guidance.
 Contact us today to begin your journey to better TMJ health.